mpv-player/mpv/DOCS/man/input.rst

     The player itself does not use any data in it (although some builtin scripts may).
     The property is not preserved across player restarts.

+    Sub-paths can be accessed directly; e.g. ``user-data/my-script/state/a`` can be read, written, or observed.

+    The top-level object itself cannot be written directly; write to sub-paths instead.

+    Converting this property or its sub-properties to strings will give a JSON representation.
+If converting a leaf-level object (i.e. not a map or array) and not using raw mode, the underlying content will be given (e.g. strings will be printed directly, rather than quoted and JSON-escaped).

     The following sub-paths are reserved for internal uses or have special semantics:
     ``user-data/osc``, ``user-data/mpv``.
 Unless noted otherwise, the semantics of any properties under these sub-paths can change at any time and may not be relied